 What is the EPA doing about resources and raw materials?

-The National Waste Prevention Programme has a focus on resources and raw materials, particularly the reuse and repair of these materials which are importance of these life cycle stages in the circular economy.
+The Circular Economy Programme has a focus on resources and raw materials, particularly the reuse and repair of these materials which are importance of these life cycle stages in the circular economy.
 Examples of challenges include:

 In Ireland, we waste one million tonnes of food a year.

 We extract millions of tonnes of raw metal ores and minerals for construction and other activities.